 If you have younger scouts in your Troop but still want to experience Alaska, come with us on an Ultimate Road Trip!
-Our Ultimate Road Trip offers more of a "glamping" experience while still giving the opportunity to get outside and see what Alaska is all about.
+Our Ultimate Road Trip is not a high adventure experience, but is intended to be an add-on to a unit's attendance at our Lost Lake summer camp program.
+You would still get outside and see what Alaska is all about.
+We share it here, so you would know that there is a summer camp option for your unit.